cjdbarlow/bedside-notebook/disease/fluid/hypona.md

 		* Polyuric ATN
 		* AKI

+##Investigations{#ix}
+* Sodium Measurement
+Two methods are available:
+	* Direct Ion-Specific Electrode (ISE)
+		* Used in point of care systems
+		* Undiluted blood is measured at the measuring electrode
+	* Indirect ISE
+		* Used in central laboratory analysers
+		* Pre-diluted serum is used
+		Accuracy is therefore dependent on the volume of serum occupied by water (usually ~93%) versus by lipids and proteins (usually ~7%)
+			* If there is a significantly high protein or lipid content:
+				* The water fraction will be significantly less than 93%
+				* The diluted fraction will contain fewer sodium ions than it would if it had a normal proportion of water
+				Serum sodium will be underestimated (leading to pseudohyponatraemia).
+			* If there is a significantly low protein or lipid content (as in critical illness):
+				* The water fraction will be greater than 93%
+				* The diluted fraction will contain more sodium ions
+				Serum sodium will be overestimated.
+				* Serum sodium can be partially corrected for hypoalbuminaemia by subtracting **0.7mmol/L for every 1g/dL** decrease in total protein.

+* Urine/Plasma electrolyte ratio
+Ratio of urinary electrolytes to plasma electrolytes, given an indication of the relative tonicity of urine and plasma.
+	* Typically given by: $${U \over P}Ratio = {[Na]_u + [K]_u \over [Na]_p}$$
+	* A positive ratio indicates that electrolyte-free water excretion is negative
+	Fluid restriction alone is unlikely to correct sodium, as the kidneys are not excreting a dilute urine.
+		* Water intake in excess of losses will cause further decrease in serum sodium
+		* A very restrictive (e.g. <500ml/day) restriction will be required
+	* A negative ratio indicates a degree of electrolyte-free water excretion

+##Management
+> * Inadequate treatment may cause brain oedema
+> * Excessively rapid correction may lead to osmotic demyelination syndomre
+>	* Risk is increased in chronic hyponatraemia

+* Free water restriction
+Important in hyponatraemia associated with cardiac failure.
+	* Degree of restriction may be calculated from a spot urine/plasma electrolyte ratio

+* Hypertonic saline
+3% NaCl is the mainstay of treatment, and may be given peripherally.
+	* For **severe, acute** hyponatraemia:
+	100ml of 3% NaCl over 10 minutes, repeated up to 3 times or until symptoms resolve.
+	* For **acute** (but less severe) hyponatraemia:
+		* 1-2ml/kg/hr of 3% NaCl
+		* Target increase in serum sodium up to 2mmol/L/hr until symptoms improve
+	* For **chronic** hyponatraemia:
+		* Infusion rate should be calculated based on calculated sodium deficit and desired rate of correction
+		$$Infusion \ Rate = Body \ Weight \ (kg) \times Desired \ Rate \ of \ Sodium \ Increase (mmol/L/hr)$$.
+		* Target an increase in serum sodium of **4-8mmol/day**
+	* Sodium levels should be checked every 2-4 hours during replacement
+	* As sodium levels improve, a more dilute urine should be produced

+* Volume state correction
+If the volume state is also low, then this should be corrected.
+This can be considered as a separate problem to hyponatraemia (i.e. have one therapy (3% NaCl) for hyponatraemia, and another therapy (0.9% NaCl) for hypovolaemia)/
+	* Cease diuretics
+	* Volume replacement
+	Normal saline is appropriate.

+* Potassium replacement
+Hypokalaemia should also be corrected.
+	* This will also cause a rise in serum sodium
+	Therefore potassium replacement should be considered when correcting sodium.

+###Ineffective Therapies

+##Complications
+Osmotic Demyelination Syndrome:
+* Also known as central pontine demyelinolysis
+* Risk factors include:
+	* Severe hyponatraemia
+	* Chronic hyponatraemia
+	* Rapid correction of serum sodium
+* Symptoms may appear 24-48 hours after correction
+These include:
+	* Quadiplegia
+	* Pseudobulbar palsy
+	* Seizures
+	* Coma
+	* Death

 ---

 ##References

 1. Yartsev, A. [Hyponatraemia: A Lazy Man's Classification](http://www.derangedphysiology.com/main/required-reading/electrolytes-and-fluids/Chapter%205.3.1/hyponatremia-lazy-mans-classification).
 Deranged Physiology.
 2016.
 2. Milionis HJ, Liamis GL, Elisaf MS. [The hyponatremic patient: a systematic approach to laboratory diagnosis](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC100882/).
 CMAJ: Canadian Medical Association Journal.
 2002;166(8):1056-1062.
+3. Buffington MA, Abreo K. [Hyponatremia: A Review](https://www.ncbi.nlm.nih.gov/pubmed/25592330).
+J Intensive Care Med.
+2016.
+May;31(4):223-36.